seggabriele/virtual_pet/README.md

 ## 4. Conclusions

-This project allowed practice the application of all core OOP principles, test-driven development, and basic design patterns.
+This project allowed to practice the application of all core OOP principles, test-driven development, and basic design patterns.
 Future improvements may include:
-- More pet types with unique behaviors, moods
+- More pet types with unique behaviors, moods, personalities
-- Sound effects and animations per action
+- Sound effects and animations after an action is picked
 - Age system, illness, and advanced care needs
 - Online save system or cloud sync using APIs
+- Auto save feature

 ---